 Navigating construction rules and city code can be complicated.
 A professional architect or contractor may be able to offer helpful advice and planning assistance, as well as create necessary plans which include site plan drawings and construction documents (CDs).
 For large projects, you may need a licensed architect to “draw and stamp” your plans before showing them to city staff.

-Bring your plans to the 4th floor of city hall.
+Bring your plans to the 2nd floor of City Hall.
 Complete a Development Services Permit Application.
 Ask to submit your application and plans.
 Depending on the scope of your project you will need several sets for the different reviewers.